lukso-network/website-support-center/docs/general/common-mistakes.md

 ---
-sidebar_label: 'Common Mistakes & Misconceptions'
+sidebar_label: '❌ Common Mistakes & Misconceptions'
 sidebar_position: 4
 description: Description of common mistakes and errors that users should understand and prevent from doing
 ---